I'm a member

 Printer Friendly Version

-Immunologic compatibility between infused stem cells and the recipient is not an issue in autologous HSCT.
-However, immunologic compatibility between donor and patient is a critical factor for achieving a good outcome of allogeneic HSCT.
-Compatibility is established by typing of human leukocyte antigens (HLA) using cellular, serologic, or molecular techniques.
-HLA refers to the tissue type expressed at the HLA A, B, C, and DR loci on each arm of chromosome 6.
-Depending on the disease being treated, an acceptable donor will match the patient at all or most of the HLA loci.
+Immunologic compatibility between infused hematopoietic cells and the recipient is not an issue in autologous hematopoietic cell transplantation (HCT).
+However, immunologic compatibility between donor and patient is a critical factor for achieving a good outcome with allogeneic HCT (allo-HCT).
+Compatibility is established by typing of human leukocyte antigen (HLA) using cellular, serologic, or molecular techniques.
+HLA refers to the tissue type expressed at the HLA-A, -B, and -DR (antigen-D related) loci on each arm of chromosome 6.
+Depending on the disease being treated, an acceptable donor will match the patient at all or most of the HLA loci (with the exception of umbilical cord blood).

-The success of autologous HSCT is predicated on the ability of cytotoxic chemotherapy with or without radiation to eradicate cancerous cells from the blood and bone marrow.
-This permits subsequent engraftment and repopulation of bone marrow space with presumably normal hematopoietic stem cells obtained from the patient prior to undergoing bone marrow ablation.
-As a consequence, autologous HSCT is typically performed as consolidation therapy when the patient’s disease is in complete remission (CR).
-Patients who undergo autologous HSCT are susceptible to chemotherapy-related toxicities and opportunistic infections prior to engraftment, but not GVHD.
+The success of autologous HCT is predicated on the ability of cytotoxic chemotherapy with or without radiation to eradicate cancerous cells from the blood and bone marrow.
+This permits subsequent engraftment and repopulation of bone marrow space with presumably normal hematopoietic stem cells obtained from the patient before undergoing bone marrow ablation.
+As a consequence, autologous HCT is typically performed as consolidation therapy when the patient’s disease is in complete remission (CR).
+Patients who undergo autologous HCT are susceptible to chemotherapy-related toxicities and opportunistic infections prior to engraftment, but not graft-versus-host disease (GVHD).

 Acute Lymphoblastic Leukemia